* in progress... (2015- )

 Aladino Mimico is a Shaman; a Native South American living in a world that knows no such labels.
 Rather, he is a Bora, which is what his ethnic group is called.
 He lives in Pebas, a remote village in the heart of the Amazon Rainforest, near the border between Brasil and Peru.
 Today, Aladino lives exiled in his own land.
 Younger Bora leave their villages seeking a more promising, modern life in the city.
 Two of his own children have taken such a path, thus dwindling the numbers of an already small population.
 Those who stay in Pebas have to face the issues of an ever-globalized world.
 They watch as their way of life deteriorates, slowly losing faith and interest in their local culture.
 Illegal mining, timber harvesting, and arson play a role, as well as social issues such as depression, alcoholism, child mortality… and coca: one of the most important plants to the Bora Shamans.

-Coca leaves, used by indigenous people for over a millennium, has been tarnished by modern times.
-While Shamans have upheld the traditions for over a millennium, the leaves are now being used beyond religious rituals, symbols or dogmas: Coca is the main ingredient for cocaine.
+Coca leaves, used by indigenous people for over a millennium, have been tarnished by modern times.
+While Shamans have upheld the traditions for over a millennium, the leaves are now being used beyond religious rituals, symbols, or dogmas: Coca is the main ingredient for cocaine.
 It has an alluring power over local people to harvest and traffic it and, hand-in-hand with the slow death of their cultural identity, coca has become a sole means of survival, the only way left for them to make a living.
 Tradition has changed.
 For few now live who respect it.

 “Do not despair when something happens to you, I will be looking after you until you exist in this world.”